runkitdev/eslint-scope-scan/README.md

 positive hit.
 We have already found one instance that was previously unreported that is detailed below.

-This is a fairly simplestic scan designed to quickly mitigate and discover any pure copies of this virus, and probably won't catch cases where the code has been significantly altered.
-We'd are open to suggestions from the community about additional steps we could take.
+This is a fairly simplestic scan, just searching for the strings `sstatic1.histats.com` and `raw/XLeVP82h`, designed to quickly mitigate and discover any pure copies of this virus, and probably won't catch cases where the code has been significantly altered.
+We are open to suggestions from the community about additional steps we could take.
 Again, we're in a position few others are to actually check all the source, and so we feel it is our responsibility to help in any way we can.

 Ultimately, we are hoping that this was caught fast enough to not have had a chance to spread, and that this work will be in an abondance of caution.
 The